hpps-lab/HNP_DO_PF/README.md

 ## Citation

-If you use this code in your research, please cite the following paper:
+If you use this approach in your research, please cite the following paper:

-S. Sakane, T. Takaki, "Hybrid nonlinear preconditioning approach for phase-field model with double-obstacle potential", Computational Materials Science xxx (2026) 114600 (Accepted).
+S. Sakane, T. Takaki, "Hybrid nonlinear preconditioning approach for phase-field model with double-obstacle potential", Computational Materials Science 267 (2026) 114600.
+DOI: https://doi.org/10.1016/j.commatsci.2026.114600